-- There seem to be systematic differences between different socioeconomic groups concerning life cycle trajectories of variables relevant for LTC need - These differences in LTC risk imply that tailor made insurance products could potentially offer better insurance than traditional LTCI alone. - Taking income and spouse into account would potentially reduce premium rates quite significantly
+- There seem to be systematic differences between different socioeconomic groups concerning life cycle trajectories of variables relevant for LTC need These differences in LTC risk imply that tailor made insurance products could potentially offer better insurance than traditional LTCI alone. - Taking income and spouse into account would potentially reduce premium rates quite significantly - A more rigorous approach is needed to asses potential demand for these products In particular, we need - - An economic model of individual behaviour, allowing for Varying degrees of risk aversion Time preferences Uncertainty: health deterioration, income and marital status are unpredictable

-- A more rigorous approach is needed to asses potential demand for these products - In particular, we need - An economic model of individual behaviour, allowing for - Varying degrees of risk aversion - Time preferences - Uncertainty: health deterioration, income and marital status are unpredictable - Information on correlation between disability, socioeconomic characteristics, and marital status - Individual heterogeneity: even controlling for age, gender and education: people are different, so potential adverse selection problems.
+- Information and setup are upperciable information or relation between disability, socioeconomic characteristics, and marital status individual heterogeneity; even controlling for age, general and education; people are different, so potential adverse selection problems.